 “Ch-ch-ch-ch-changes…” Sure, David Bowie probably wasn’t talking about scrap metal prices when he sang those lyrics, but they’re nonetheless applicable.
+Every year, millions of tons of metal are sold to scrap yards to make everything from planes to musical instruments to electronics.
 Market prices for scrap metals are constantly in flux.
 In fact, the price for a particular metal is subject to change at any time, so scrap metal prices today may be completely different tomorrow.

-Of course, it’s not just the market that does the talking.
+There are many factors that come into play when determining what that scrap metal is worth.
+It’s not just the market that does the talking.
 Other factors influence your metal’s worth, including a specific specimen’s purity and condition.
+Everyone wants to get the best possible price for their scrap metal.
+But are scrap prices completely out of your hands or are there things you can do to ensure that you get top dollar?
 Here’s what to pay attention to when you examine a piece of scrap metal—and the circumstances that can affect your quote.

 When something is harder to find, people will pay more to get a piece of it.
 That rule applies whether you’re talking Renoirs or rhodium.
-For instance, there are only about 161,000 tons of mined gold on Earth—that’s less than you’d need to fill up two Olympic-sized pools!
-Platinum, meanwhile, is even rarer.
-In fact, all the available platinum in the world would only take up the space in an average living room.
+Scarce metals such as gold and platinum will fetch a high price simply because there isn’t much of it and they are in high demand.
+There are only about 161,000 tons of mined gold on Earth—that’s less than you’d need to fill up two Olympic-sized pools!
+All the available platinum in the world would only take up the space in an average living room.

 That scarcity is responsible in part for the high scrap metal prices for these materials.
-For gold, for example, you’d pay over $1,300 an ounce with today’s market price.
 However, metals like brass and iron are much less rare, so you’ll usually find that brass scrap prices are much lower than the going rates for gold.
 Similarly, scrap iron prices rarely surpass those of say, a couple of platinum thermocouple wires.

 When you hear someone talking about karats of gold, they’re referring to its purity, or the amount of imperfections in the metal.
 Impurities may include debris or ash added to the metal during refining.
 Or they may describe other substances mixed in with the virgin ore—everything from sulfur to nitrogen to tin.